opf/openproject/docs/user-guide/gantt-chart/README.md

 Scheduling modes can also affect work package relations.
 Read about [automatic and manual scheduling](scheduling) to find out more.

+> [!NOTE]
-> **Note:** Relations other than predecessor/follower and parent/child (such as related to, blocked by, includes, duplicates) are not displayed in the Gantt chart.
+> Relations other than predecessor/follower and parent/child (such as related to, blocked by, includes, duplicates) are not displayed in the Gantt chart.
 To find out more, read our guide on [work package relations](../work-packages/work-package-relations-hierarchies).

 ## Understanding the colors and lines in the Gantt chart